d12frosted/elpa-mirror/gnu/jinx-readme.txt

   • `M-$' triggers correction for the misspelled word before point.
   • `C-u M-$' triggers correction for the entire buffer.
+  • `C-u C-u M-$' forces correction of the word at point, even if it is not misspelled.

   A sample configuration with the popular `use-package' macro is shown
   here: